yu-org/yu/README.md

 }
 ```
 `CreateAccount` creates an account.
 It implements type func `Writing`.
-`EmitStringValue` will emit a string event out of the chain.
+`EmitStringEvent` will emit a string event out of the chain.
 The error returned will emit out of the chain.
 ```go
 func (a *Asset) CreateAccount(ctx *context.WriteContext) error {